Cocos-BCX/1808/README.md

 # 1. Foreword
 ## Introduction

-   BCX-NHAS-1808 Standard (hereinafter referred to as "1808 Standard") is a non-homogeneous digital assets standard that applied to decentralized distributed ledger network.
+   COCOS 1808 Standard (hereinafter referred to as "1808 Standard") is a non-homogeneous digital assets standard that applied to decentralized distributed ledger network.
 As the perfect way to represent various non-fungible items, non-homogeneous digital assets can cover the field of game items, gears, characters, map data, and even expansion pack in the game industry.
 This manual also focus on the worldview system based on 1808 Standard, such as world traveling, multiverse, and etc.

    This manual was created to help readers to understand and apply the 1808 Standard and worldview system, and please be aware of that descriptions on the manual will not always be consistent with the actual situation.
 Please update the manual or contact the authorities for the latest information if inconsistency happens.

 ## Purpose of Writing

-   This manual was provided for users who working on game development, assets design and distribution, and game world design and management on COCOS-BCX blockchain network.
+   This manual was provided for users who working on game development, assets design and distribution, and game world design and management on Cocos-BCX blockchain network.
 This content has been developed to provide instruction to the 1808 Standard and its usage specifications so users can design a user-friendly digital assets and game world on the BCX network.

 ## COCOS 1808 Standard